SMET screed boosts heating at Cork passive house

 Our liquid screed installed three years ago at a passive house in Cork City has been performing superbly, according to its architect, enabling the A1 rated home to be heated quickly and evenly via underfloor heating when required.

-Designed by Wain Morehead Architects, Wayside passive house was finished in 2016.
+Designed by Wain Morehead Architects, the Wayside passive house was finished in 2016.
 It was built from externally insulated blockwork and featured a solid oak floor with 50mm Alpha Hemihydrate screed, fitted by Smet Supported Partner, Fast Floor Screed Ltd, with insulation below, all resting on a raft foundation.

 The screed was poured onto underfloor heating pipes that distribute heat from a Nilan combined heat pump & ventilation system.
 Architect John Morehead told Passive House Plus that, when he returned to the house recently with a thermal imaging camera, he was hugely impressed both at how quickly the floor heated up, and how even the distribution of heat in the floor appeared to be.